Firice1269/Firic/extensions/firic/README.md

 ### If Statements

-In Firic, if statements are first initiated with the `if` keyword, followed by a condition (that must evaluate to a boolean value, otherwise Firic will throw an error).
+If statements are first initiated with the `if` keyword, followed by a condition (that must evaluate to a boolean value, otherwise Firic will throw an error).
 Then, the body of the if statement is enclosed in braces.
 The `elseif` and `else` keywords can be used after that for...well, guess.

 Example:
 ```swift